rybplayer/capstone/README.md

-# Ryan Batubara's Website
+# DSC Capstone A13: Communication Complexity

+Link to website (For Checkpoint): rybplayer.github.io/capstone/

+## Setup

+This site uses Astro and React.

 How to run:
 `npm install`
 `npm run dev`

-DO NOT use bun.
+Note: DO NOT use bun or any other package manager.
 It breaks code blocks because of patched node modules.

-Link to website (For Checkpoint): rybplayer.github.io/capstone/